If you have no time to read,

 Link to Tweet

-A little reminder of Pret’s “ethical” profile and what staff dare to say in anonymity, away from the fear management.
+A little reality check and crash course of Pret’s “ethical” profile.
+What staff dare to say in anonymity, away from the fear management.
 Clive Schlee “retired” with quite a legacy!

-The latest review on Pret’s London Head Office from a current employee at the time of reviewing on Indeed.
-Again, this is a review on Pret’s HEAD OFFICE in Victoria, London where the CEO and other Senior Leadership also have their desks in the open plan offices where I saw them many times working on laptops etc.:
+from current and former employees at the time of reviewing on Indeed and Glassdoor.
+Again, these are reviews on Pret’s HEAD OFFICE in Victoria, London where the CEO and other Senior Leadership also have their desks in the open plan offices where I saw them many times working on laptops etc.

 Link “People don’t seem to get promoted unless you are a bully or belittle your team members.
 The place is toxic.“